supershaneski/react-jest-sample/README.md

 I decided to finally face the elephant in the room.<br>
 Or was it an 800 pound gorilla?

-So, this is my first attempt to learn testing in React using [Jest](https://jestjs.io/en/).<br>
+So, this is my first attempt to learn testing in React using [Jest](https://jestjs.io/en/) and [Enzyme](https://enzymejs.github.io/enzyme/).<br>
-I have been using [NextJS](https://nextjs.org/) in my recent exercises but went back to create-react-app since Jest is already pre-installed there.
+I have been using [NextJS](https://nextjs.org/) in my recent projects but went back to create-react-app since Jest is already pre-installed there.
 I want to dive immediately in learning testing in Jest rather than trying to figure out if my config is working or not.

 I made a simple guestbook application with components that are used more than once to make things more challenging.
 With testing in mind, I feel like this is the most React application that I have ever made, with all the user interactions that I previously just use CSS pseudo-classes are now driven by states.